ProjectTides/tides/GENERAL-CONTRIBUTING.md

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-- To report security vulnerabilities, please use our [Responsible Disclosure Program](https://coloredcow.com) which is monitored by our security team.
+- If you discover a security vulnerability, please send an e-mail to [contact@coloredcow.com].
+All security vulnerabilities will be promptly addressed.
 - Search for existing Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.